alexakreizinger/ps2hackswiki/docs/software/internal-hdd-guide.md

 - Adapter for connecting internal hard drive to PC
 - PC

+!!! info "Hard drives larger than 2TB"

+    While the method in this guide is limited to drives under 2TB, there is an alternative, less documented method that allows drives larger than 2TB to be used.
+This guide will not provide instructions on how to set this up, but instead [summarizes its pros and cons and provides links to other guides on this page](../grimdoomer-OPL-fork/).

 !!! note "SATA vs IDE hard drives"

     In the years following the PS2's release SATA drives replaced IDE drives, but the official PS2 network adapter (which mounts a hard drive internally so it can be used in the expansion bay) was only released with IDE connectors.
-This guide recommends SATA hard drives as they are much larger, cheaper, and easier to find, but note that this will require installing a SATA connector on the network adapter using a SATA network adapter upgrade kit.
+This guide recommends SATA hard drives as they are much larger, cheaper, and easier to find, but note that this will require installing a SATA connector on the network adapter using a **SATA network adapter upgrade kit**.
 A SATA drive and upgrade kit will provide larger storage for a lower price.

 !!! warning "Gamestar network adapter"